Saimaa ringed seal: Conservation

 In 2010 the European Union required Finland to do more to protect the seals, particularly from net fishing.
 To reduce the by-catch mortality of seals aged over one year, the use of certain fishing methods has been banned since 2011, which included strong mesh nets, large fish traps, and fish-baited hooks, in the main part of the Saimaa ringed seal's habitat.

 In 2016, one Act and Mutual Agreement between authorities and owners of fishing waters replaced earlier two acts.
 The fishing co-operatives get 1.7 euros per hectare to ensure that fishing limitations are followed.
-Net fishing (except of vendace nets) is forbidden between mid-April and end of June in certain areas, which have been drawn at 5km radius from nesting sites.
+Net fishing (except of vendace nets) is forbidden between mid-April and end of June in certain areas, which have been drawn at 5 km radius from nesting sites.

 Breeding success of Saimaa ringed seal depends on sufficient ice and snow cover.
 The loss of snow and ice caused by the ongoing climate change poses a direct threat to them.
 Human-made snowdrifts have proved to be successful in improving seals' breeding success during winters with poor snow conditions.
 Snowdrifts were tested for three winters, and from 2014, they have been used regularly.
 In addition, artificial lairs are also in development for winters when there is no snow on ice due to climate change.
 Conservation experts expect to produce 100 of these boxes for dispersal and maintenance by the local citizenry.

-Recent estimates place the current population at between 420 and 430 individuals.
+Recent estimates place the current population at around 500 individuals.